proactionlab/fmroi-docs/docs/roi_creation.md

 Cubicmask
 ----------

-Cubicmask creates a cubic mask centered on curpos with the same dimension as srcvol with edge/volume equal to nvoxels.
+Cubicmask creates a cubic mask centered on *curpos* with the same dimension as *srcvol* with edge/volume equal to *nvoxels*.
 The mask is a binary array where the elements that belong to the cubic mask are set to 1 and all other voxels are set to 0.

 - **Syntax:**

-    - *mask = cubicmask(vol, curpos, nvoxel, mode)*
+    - *mask = cubicmask(srcvol, curpos, nvoxel, mode)*

 - **Inputs:**

     - **srcvol:** 3D matrix, usually a data volume from a nifti file.<br>
     - **curpos:** Position where the cubic mask will be centered.<br>
     - **nvoxels:** Edge or Volume size in voxels.<br>
-    - **mode:** String with the keywords 'edge' or 'volume' that defines if nvoxels is the number of voxels that compose the ROI (volume) or the edge size (edge).<br>
+    - **mode:** String with the keywords 'edge' or 'volume' that defines if *nvoxels* is the number of voxels that compose the ROI (volume) or the edge size (edge).<br>

 - **Output:**

-    - **mask:** Binary 3D matrix with the same size as srcvol.<br>
+    - **mask:** Binary 3D matrix with the same size as *srcvol*.<br>

 Maxkmask
 --------

-Maxkmask searches for the kvox highest-intensity voxels of the srcvol contained in the region defined by premask.
+Maxkmask searches for the *kvox* highest-intensity voxels of the *srcvol* contained in the region defined by *premask*.

 - **Syntax:**